-However, according to The Arizona Department of Health Services, “a visiting patient is not authorized to obtain marijuana from a dispensary because the dispensary is required in statute to access a verification system before dispensing marijuana.”
+As stated by The Arizona Department of Health Services, however, “a visiting patient is not authorized to obtain marijuana from a dispensary because the dispensary is required in statute to access a verification system before dispensing marijuana.”

-If you are visiting Arkansas, or have been a resident for less than 30 days, you can buy weed “from a dispensary with the completion of a visiting patient form and producing evidence of his or her registry identification card or its equivalent,” according to the Arkansas Department of Health.
-You must have your medical card with you, and adhere to the limitations on possession, which allow up to 2.5 ounces of cannabis every 14 days.
+You are able to buy cannabis from a dispensary while visiting Arkansas or if you have been a resident for less than 30 days.
+Arkansas Department of Health states, “from a dispensary with the completion of a visiting patient form and producing evidence of his or her registry identification card or its equivalent.”
+To abide by Arkansas rules, you must have your medical card in your possession and must not purchase more than 2.5 ounces of weed every 2 weeks.

-Dispensaries in Rhode Island began selling to out-of-state medical marijuana patients in 2018, and they keep the rules pretty simple.
-You will need to present two forms of government ID, and you must already be in a state database that tracks sales.
-Out-of-state patients can have up to 2.5 ounces of cannabis every 15 days.
+Back in 2018 Rhode Island dispensaries began selling to out-of-state medical cannabis cardholders.
+Their procedures are quite simple to follow; you need to show two forms of government identification, and your card must be registered in a state that that has a sale tracking database.
+Visitors with medical cards can possess up to 2.5 ounces of weed every 15 days.

 In the District of Columbia, there is a reciprocity agreement.
 Out-of-state medical cards are accepted if your home state has a program that is functionally equivalent to the Washington, D.C. program.
 Patients in DC can possess up to two ounces of cannabis flower.

 Unlike many states with programs, however, you must be at least 21 years old to be eligible, rather than 18.